elamaran11/cnoe-appmod-implementation/README.md

 The installation process follows the following pattern.

-1. Create a GitHub App for Backstage integration.
-2. Install ArgoCD and configure it to be able to monitor your GitHub Organization.
+1. Install ArgoCD.
-3. Run Terraform.
+2. Run Terraform.
 Terraform is responsible for:
     - Managing AWS resources necessary for the Kubernetes operators to function.
 Mostly IAM Roles.
     - Install components as ArgoCD applications.
 Pass IAM role information where necessary.
     - Apply Kubernetes manifests such as secrets and ingress where information cannot easily be passed to ArgoCD.